cair/TsetlinMachine/README.md

 ## Licence

-Copyright (c) 2023 Ole-Christoffer Granmo
+Copyright (c) 2025 Ole-Christoffer Granmo and University of Agder

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal